SonarSource/sonarqube-scan-action/README.md

 ## Requirements

-To run an analysis on your code, you need first to set up your project on SonarQube.
-Your SonarQube instance must be accessible from GitHub, and you will need an access token to run the analysis.
+To run an analysis on your code, you first need to set up your project on SonarQube.
+Your SonarQube instance must be accessible from GitHub, and you will need an access token to run the analysis (more information below under **Environment variables**).

 ## Usage